-Other Poskim1 disagree with the ruling of the Chayei Adam.
+Other Poskim disagree with the ruling of the Chayei Adam.
 They rule that such produce, grown in soil, requires the standard bracha of ha'adama.
-Many Poskim2 follow the ruling of the Iglei Tal and Sdei Chemed that "ha'adama" is the correct bracha to recite.
+Many Poskim follow the ruling of the Iglei Tal and Sdei Chemed that "ha'adama" is the correct bracha to recite.

 Moving to hydroponics, where the vegetables are not even growing in soil, there is more reason to recite "shehakol" rather than "ha'adama."
-Nevertheless, Shevet HaLevi (1:205) rules that one should recite "ha'adama" even on hydroponically grown generally grow in soil, they are always "ha'adama."
+Nevertheless, Shevet HaLevi (1:205) rules that one should recite "ha'adama" even on hydroponically grown vegetables.
+He posits that since vegetables obvious that if hydroponic produce is being sold without a reliable hechsher...you're very likely to have bugs in the produce that is being sold." generally grow in soil, they are always "ha'adama."
 Likewise, Ohr Litziyon (2:14:13) says that one should recite "ha'adama", since the vegetables are being grown from seeds that originated from the ground.
 However, other Poskim rule that one should recite "shehakol" on vegetables grown hydroponically.